domonda/api/README.md

 }
 ```

-The types used in those structs are from the package [github.com/domonda/go-types](https://pkg.go.dev/github.com/domonda/go-types) and should be self explanary.
+The types used in those structs are from the package [github.com/domonda/go-types](https://pkg.go.dev/github.com/domonda/go-types) and should be self-explanatory.

 Just note that `account.Number` is not an integer number,
 but an alphanumeric string which has to match the regular expression